Ahhorse1/ahhorse1.github.io/index.md

 # JC's GitHub Page for CSE 110
 ## Myself as a Person
 Born and raised in **Columbus, Ohio**.
-However, I did spend one year of preschool, one year of elementary, and one year of middle school in France.
+However, I did spend one year of preschool, elementary, and middle school in France.
+Hon, Hon, Oui, Oui Baugette.

 This is a photo of Mont Blanc, the highest mountain in western Europe, that I took with my phone through binoculars during sunset this summer.

 <img src="/assets/IMG_2648.jpg" alt="Mont Blanc" width="300" height="400"/>

-I'm currently a second-year CS Major with a Business Minor.
+I'm currently a second-year Computer Science Major and planning on doing a Business Minor.

-~~When I'm not questioning why I chose to be a CS Major~~, I'm usually playing tennis, surfing, cooking, or playing Pokemon Go.
+~~When I'm not questioning why I chose to be a Computer Science Major~~, I'm usually playing tennis, surfing, cooking, or playing Pokemon Go.

 My top three favorite Pokemon